-Over 1.5 million Moroccan Arabs live outside Morocco, in Europe and the USA.
-Of these, 33,000 live in the UK.
+Many from this distinct Arab group live in Europe and the USA.
 In these nations, they have access to churches and the full Bible in their language, yet they remain unreached.
-Pray for audio and digital resources to be developed and used widely.
-Pray too that the Lord will call more Christians to share Jesus’ love with Moroccan Arabs, so that their lives will be transformed and the Good News will spread to their friends and families across northern Africa.
+Pray that the Lord will call more Christians to share Jesus’ love with Moroccan Arabs, so that their lives will be transformed and the good news will spread to their friends and families across northern Africa.

 A midwifery team in Morocco long to see the work expand as there is much need, not only for medical help, but also to draw alongside those who mourn.
 Some women are terrified to deliver again because of the lack of care they have received in the past.
 One woman in particular, who is a second wife to an imam, lost her first baby during labour and is now pregnant with her second.
 The team have had a lot of good conversations with her husband about their faith as they took care of her.
 Pray for this imam and extended family to discover Jesus.
 Pray too for the team to see God bring more spiritual births in Morocco.